-These facilities offer either free, or not-for-profit, healthcare 24/7 within their communities, and also perform all COVID-19 tests, minor treatment and referrals.
-They have operated throughout the pandemic, despite staff shortages and insufficient sanitation.
+These facilities offer either free, or not-for-profit, healthcare 24/7 within their communities, and also perform screening tests (inc. HIV, TB, COVID etc.), minor treatment and referrals.
+They have operated throughout the extensive COVID-lockdowns, despite staff shortages and insufficient sanitation.

 Atutur General Hospital

 Do you remember Atutur Hospital?
-Our earlier bid allowed us to plumb running water into all the in-patient wards throughout the hospital, as well as into the delivery ward and operating theatre.
+An earlier project allowed us to plumb running water into all the in-patient wards throughout the hospital, as well as into the delivery ward and operating theatre.

 As the only government-funded hospital in the Kumi District of Uganda, this hospital provides free healthcare to a population of approximately 1million.